|

 Generally, zoom lenses within on these focal length are much easier to design without overcoming too much optical aberrations, they usually performs much better than lenses of shorter focal lengths.
 There are two versions of this lens being produced throughout its entire product cycle.
 The earlier version has a lens fastening ring in black plastic while later version was changed to a metal (Aluminum) lens mounting ring.
 It has a extra broad focusing ring which provides secure, firm focusing and zoom action.
 However, the lens has a few great designing elements to term it as a good zoom lens.
 It features a one touch zoom/focusing ring design which is very useful for telephotography; it has a constant aperture of f/3.5 which is equally favorable by many photographers.

 The lens indeed balances very well when mounted on camera (especially with a motor drive attached).
 Optically, it never disappoint either, perhaps with NIC which has greatly contains internal reflection among the lens elements within, images produce are uniformly quite sharp for a zoom lens at all apertures and color fidelity is very stable.
 The lens exhibits a slightly higher contrast (for a zoom lens), where it also provides excellent depth of field scales (lines) which are brightly coloured to illustrate their curves while it zooms/focuses.
 Overall, since the lens was designed within a focal length generally very useful (and practical) for medium telephotography such as half length body portraiture, scenic/landscape to isolate a specific area of interest, family pictures and even a great choice for indoor studio photography.
 However, similar to other Series E lenses, the lens is not provided with a meter coupling prong and when use it with any Non-AI Nikon bodies, you have to be aware that it may not be able to provide proper open aperture metering guide.
 Another slight drawback is its rectangular grip for the aperture ring has a very strong, fragile plastic feel.
+Credit: Image(s) courtesy of Bert Furnari ®™ where I found the image(s) from his excellent Ebay Store.
+All image(s) appeared herein are Copyright © 2006.
+All rights reserved.
+Please respect the visual property of the contributing photographer.

 As with any other medium telephoto lens you can find on the market, shooting portraits with aperture between f/8.0 and f/11 with flash, should produce excellent photographic results with this lens.
 Over the years, just like the shorter 36-72mm lens featured earlier, I noticed many of this zoom lens are also being used "in front of the curtain" at many of the One Hour Color Lab for taking passport or B/W ID photo).